aseelert/ibmas-instructlab-itzvsi/known_issues.md

 | Xiaomi          | Asia, Europe         | Budget-Friendly Home Routers               | Yes                 |
 | ...             | ...                  | ...                                        | ...                 |

-> **Note:** These brands represent the most popular routers from 2018-2023, with different regional focuses and typical use cases. **AVM Fritzbox** is widely used in Germany, especially by ISPs, while **Netgear** dominates the US home and small business market.
+> **Note:** These brands represent the most popular routers, with different regional focuses and typical use cases. **AVM Fritzbox** is widely used in Germany, especially by ISPs, while **Netgear** dominates the US home and small business market.

 ---